dhansel/IECDevice/README.md

-begin() must be called once to set the device number and initialize the IECFileDevice object and task() must be called repeatedly as it handles the bus communication and calls our canRead/read/canWrite/write functions when necessary.  ee the [IECFileDevice Class Reference](#iecfiledevice-class-reference) section for a detailed description of these functions.
+begin() must be called once to set the device number and initialize the IECFileDevice object and task() must be called repeatedly as it handles the bus communication and calls our canRead/read/canWrite/write functions when necessary.
+See the [IECFileDevice Class Reference](#iecfiledevice-class-reference) section for a detailed description of these functions.

 ## IECDevice class reference